kenzo44/JigsawPixels/README.md

 ## Features

 - Fancy Puzzle Font
+- Solve the "Puzzle of the Day" which is handpicked daily
-- Captures a picture taken by user and converts it into a puzzle
+- Take a portrait using your font or rear camera and solve it
-- Take screenshots of the puzzle filter
+- Create an abstract puzzle using your custom picture and share with friends and family
-- Tap on solve and the picture is solved
+- Tap on cheat and the picture is solved

 Credit to
 - https://coursesweb.net/javascript/image-puzzle-game-script